QMP: Q-switch Mixture of Policies for Multi-Task Behavior Sharing: Environment Details

 \subsection{Multistage Reacher}

-We implement our multistage reacher tasks on top of the Open AI Gym~\citep{brockman2016openai} Reacher environment simulated in the MuJoCo physics engine~\citep{todorov2012mujoco} by defining a sequence of 3 subgoals per task which are specified in Table \ref{table:reachergoals}.
+We implement multistage reacher tasks on the Open AI Gym~\citep{brockman2016openai} Reacher environment simulated in the MuJoCo physics engine~\citep{todorov2012mujoco} by defining a sequence of 3 subgoals per task, as specified in Table~\ref{table:reachergoals}.
 For all tasks, the reacher is initialized at the same start position with a small random perturbation sampled uniformly from $[-0.01, 0.01]$ for each coordinate.
-The observation includes the agent's proprioceptive state and how many sub-goals have been reached but not subgoal locations, as they must be inferred from the respective task's reward function.
+The observation includes the agent's proprioceptive state and how many subgoals have been reached but not subgoal locations, as they must be inferred from the respective task's reward function.

-We set up the tasks to ensure that we can evaluate behavior sharing when the task rewards are qualitatively different (see Figure~\ref{fig:env_reacher}): \begin{itemize} \item For every task except Task 3, the reward function is the default gym reward function based on the distance to the goal, plus an additional bonus for every subgoal completed. \item For Task 1, the reward is shifted by -2 at every timestep. \item Task 3 receives only a sparse reward of 1 for every subgoal reached. \item Task 4 has one fixed goal set at its initial position. \end{itemize}
+We set up the tasks to ensure that we can evaluate behavior sharing when the task rewards are qualitatively different (see Figure~\ref{fig:env_reacher}): \begin{itemize}[noitemsep, topsep=0pt] \item For every task except Task 3, the reward function is the default gym reward function based on the distance to the goal, plus an additional bonus for every subgoal completed. \item For Task 1, the reward is shifted by -2 at every timestep. \item Task 3 receives only a sparse reward of 1 for every subgoal reached. \item Task 4 has one fixed goal set at its initial position. \end{itemize}

 \textbf{QMP-Domain}: Section~\ref{sec:behavior_length} ablates the importance of an adaptive and state-dependent Q-switch by replacing it with a domain-dependent distribution over other tasks based on apparent task similarity.
 Specifically, to define the mixture probabilities for QMP-Domain in Multistage Reacher, we use the domain knowledge of the subgoal locations of the tasks to determine the mixture probabilities.
 We use the ratio of \emph{shared sub-goal sequences} between each pair of tasks (not necessarily the shared subgoals) over the total number of sub-goal sequences, 3, to calculate how much behavior must be shared between two tasks.
 For that ratio of shared behavior, we distribute the probability mass uniformly between all task policies that share that behavior.
 For Task 4, the conflicting task, we do not do any behavior sharing and only use $\pi_4$ to gather data.